Listening to a Hines Managing Director Explain How a $3B Project Actually Moves

 Hearing a Managing Director from Hines, Eric Hepfer, talk through a project like Riverwalk made me realize that large-scale development is not just about architecture or land use maps.
 It’s about timing, negotiation, trust, capital, politics, compromise, patience, and an unusual ability to keep something alive for years while everything around it keeps changing.

-That’s what I want to share here: what stayed in my head after sitting there and listening.
+That’s what I want to share here: what stayed in my head after sitting there and listening — and the partial answer I came around to.

 This made development feel less abstract to me